YASO: A Targeted Sentiment Analysis Evaluation Dataset for Open-Domain Reviews: Introduction

-In summary, our main contributions are (i) a new annotation scheme for collecting \TSAtaskName labeled data; (ii) a new dataset with targets and sentiment annotations of \numSentencesTotalAll sentences from several sources, collected using this new scheme; (iii) a detailed analysis of the produced annotations, validating their reliability; and reporting (iv) cross-domain benchmark results on the new dataset with several SOTA baseline systems.
+In summary, our main contributions are (i) a new domain-independent annotation scheme for collecting \TSAtaskName labeled data; (ii) a new evaluation dataset with target and sentiment annotations of \numSentencesTotalAll open-domain review sentences, collected using this new scheme; (iii) a detailed analysis of the produced annotations, validating their reliability; and (iv) reporting cross-domain benchmark results on the new dataset for several SOTA baseline systems.
+All collected data are available online.\datasetURLFootnote